Marshes in the Doñana National Park

 Changing scenery with thousands of birds

 Doñana is one of Europe's most beautiful and important wetlands.
-What makes this national park so special is that in just one day you can see very different ecosystems: marshland, lagoons, pine groves, aloe veras, moving dunes, cliffs, 30 kilometres of unspoiled white beaches...
-A natural spectacle that is different each season, between the Andalusian provinces of Huelva, Seville and Cadiz.
+In addition, it has a peculiarity that makes this national park very special: in just one day you can see very different ecosystems: marshland, lagoons, pine groves, aloe veras, moving dunes, cliffs, 30 kilometres of unspoilt white beaches...
+A natural spectacle that is different each season, between the Andalusian provinces of Huelva and Seville.

 World Heritage Biosphere Reserve ECST Natural Spaces